oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_execute_operation_job_facts_module.rst

 ..
 Description

 - Fetches details about a ExecuteOperationJob resource in Oracle Cloud Infrastructure
-- Get the operation status or operation execution result
+- Get the status or the result of the execution.

 ..
 Aliases